moinakg/pcompress/README.md

 from stdin and writing to stdout.
 It also provides adaptive compression modes in which data analysis heuristics are used to identify near-optimal algorithms per chunk.
-Finally it supports 14 compression levels to allow for ultra compression modes in some algorithms.
+Finally it supports 14 compression levels to allow for ultra compression parameters in some algorithms.

 Pcompress also supports encryption via AES and uses Scrypt from Tarsnap for Password Based Key generation.
 A unique key is generated per session